Grant Holt

-Grant Holt (born 12 April 1981) is an English former professional footballer who is currently a scout at West Ham United.
+Grant Holt (born 12 April 1981) is an English professional footballer who plays for Dereham Town.

-During his football career, Holt played for a number of non-league and professional clubs, making nearly 100 league appearances for Nottingham Forest before signing for Shrewsbury Town in 2008 where he became top goalscorer.
+During his football career, Holt played as a forward for a number of non-league and professional clubs, making nearly 100 league appearances for Nottingham Forest before signing for Shrewsbury Town in 2008 where he became top goalscorer.
 A year later, he signed for Norwich where he won the Norwich City Player of the Year award in three consecutive seasons, helping Norwich to back-to-back promotions, and became the sixth highest goalscorer in their history.
 Following his retirement from football Holt became a professional wrestler, signing with the World Association of Wrestling.

 Playing career

 Early career

 Holt began his career as a youth player at his hometown club Carlisle United, but joined Workington after being released aged 18.
 Following success at Workington he signed for Halifax Town in the Third Division.
 He scored one goal for Halifax in the Football League Cup against Tranmere Rovers, and also went on loan to Australian club Sorrento for one month in 2001 and then to Barrow.
 He left in 2001 to play for the summer in Singapore with Sengkang Marine, under the understanding that he would be signed by Carlisle United on his return.
 However, Carlisle entered administration and were unable to complete the transfer.
 Holt moved back to Barrow, taking a part-time job in a factory in the town.

 Holt spent two seasons at Barrow in the Northern Premier League.
 He had trials with full-time teams but did not get signed until 2003, when Sheffield Wednesday signed him in March 2003.
 He made 30 appearances, half of them as a substitute, but only managed four goals.
 Holt dropped down to League Two, signing for Rochdale, for whom he made 83 appearances and scored 42 goals.
-Holt views his time as Rochdale as his major break-through and it made him a target for many higher league clubs.
-It was Nottingham Forest who paid £300,000 to secure his services in January 2006.
+Holt views his time at Rochdale as his major break-through.
+Nottingham Forest paid £300,000 to secure his services in January 2006.